 - Jaguars have special adaptations to survive in the hot and wet climate of the Amazon rainforest.
 They are excellent swimmers and climbers as the Amazon rainforest is full of flooded areas and waterways.

 - Jaguars have a special place and importance in the cultures of many Amazon rainforest native tribes.
-They respect jaguars for its power and often feature it in their tribal stories, songs, and dances.
+They respect jaguars for their power and often feature it in their tribal stories, songs, and dances.

 29. What Is The Difference Between A Jaguar And A Panther